Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Introduction

-To the best of our knowledge, WSP is the first application of such CSPs\@.
-However, there are only a few studies that consider relevant cases.
-One of the most closely related ones is~\cite{Fellows2011} which discusses the ``all different'' constraints, requiring that all the variables in the scope are assigned different values.
-From the WSP point of view, it is a special kind of UI constraint.
-Among other results, it is shown in~\cite{Fellows2011} that CSP with ``all different'' constraints parametrised by the number of variables admits FPT algorithms.
-However, our study considers a much more general class of constraints.
-Moreover, it is concerned with practical considerations such as practically efficient algorithms and average case empirical analysis.
+We also give a Constraint Satisfaction Problem (CSP) formulation and solve it with the state-of-the-art OR-Tools\footnote{ \url{https://developers.google.com/optimization/} (accessed Jan.~2019)} (in the latest MiniZinc constraint solvers competition, OR-Tools was the clear winner~\shortcite{MiniZinc}).
+Even though the formulation and solver do not explicitly use our knowledge of the FPT nature of the problem, the performance of the CSP-based solver is similar to that of PBPB\@.
+We discuss a possible reason for this similarity.

-Regarding the computational complexity, usually, FPT problems and algorithms have been studied from the perspective of worst case analysis.
-This is appropriate for initial studies, however, it is well-known that worst-case analysis can often be over-pessimistic (and sometimes wildly so).
-Hence, in terms of the study of the potential practical usages of proposed algorithms, it is vital to perform some study of the performance averaged over different instances.
-One approach to doing this is of course to set up a benchmark suite of real instances.
+Regarding the computational complexity, FPT problems and algorithms have been mainly studied from the perspective of worst case analysis, well-known to be over-pessimistic in many cases.
+In terms of the study of the potential practical usages of proposed algorithms, it is vital to study the performance averaged over specific instances.
+Ideally, it would be useful to have a benchmark suite of real-world instances.
 However, in the case of WSP, there is not yet any such suite publicly available, and even if it were, then it would probably not be suitable for scaling studies due to the diverse nature of instances in such suites.
-Hence, as commonly accepted, we use a generator of artificial instances.
-However, in this case, we need to have a systematic way to decide on the parameters used in the generation of instances, and in a fashion that gives the best chance of obtaining a meaningful and reliable insight into the behaviour of different FPT algorithms.
+Hence, as commonly accepted in computational studies of WSP~\shortcite{Bertolissi2018,JOCO2014,WaLi10}, we use a generator of artificial instances.